``

 headstone by Joyce BanksBushell, B. C.

 Betty Charlotte Bushell.
 She died at the Salvation Army Canteen, Snargate Street on 23 September 1944, aged 20.
-She was a member of the F.A.P.
-She was the daughter of Mrs. E. D. Bushell, of 4 Beaconsfield Road
+She was a member of the FAP and a Canteen Assistant.
+She was the daughter of Mrs. E. D. Bushell, of 4 Beaconsfield Road.

 photo and transcription with thanks to Joyce Banks